roetske/Relay-control-motorrunning-motorbike/README.md

 red led indicating motorrunning on<br />
 2 relay in one module 10a switching power per relay(first i wanted to use automotive relay but too bulky)<br />
 input button to teach voltage motorrunning (press 5sec and your trigger on voltage is teached and saved)<br />
+wago 221 for connections wireloom in box <br />
 box to put it all in<br />
 2x 2p male female automotive connector<br />
 2x 5.5mm male female powerconnector for switch fan and light fan on<br />